-LETTER OF UNDERSTANDING #2 JOB SHARE AGREEMENT PROFESSIONAL AND TECHNICAL EMPLOYEES, LOCAL 17
+LETTER OF UNDERSTANDING #2

+JOB SHARE AGREEMENT GRANDFATHERING PROFESSIONAL AND TECHNICAL EMPLOYEES, PROTEC17

-This Letter of Understanding regarding Job Share Agreements is by and between Whatcom County, hereafter called "the County" and Professional and Technical Employees, Local 17, hereafter called "the Union" regarding and attached to the PTE Local 17 Collective Bargaining Agreement covering the period date adoption through December 31, 2020.
+This Letter of Understanding regarding Job Share Agreements is by and between Whatcom County, hereafter called "the County" and PROTEC17, hereafter called "the Union" regarding and attached to the PROTEC17 Collective Bargaining Agreement covering the period date of adoption through December 31, 2023.

-The purpose of this Letter of Understanding is to confirm our understanding and agreement that two employees may request a job share arrangement.
+The purpose of this Letter of Understanding is to confirm our understanding and agreement that LOU #2 Job Share Agreements is no longer available and the two employees (Kerri Wagner and Anna Mostovetsky) in a job share as of November 2020 will be grandfathered under this special agreement.
 Job share agreements shall not increase personnel costs for the County nor shall they unduly increase administrative burdens for the department or the County.
-Should the County approve the request, it is understood the employees would be voluntarily electing to share a 1.0 FTE (40 hours per week) position and that the County will only pay for the equivalent of one set of Health & Welfare benefits (medical, dental, vision, and life) subject to the following conditions:
+It is understood the employees are voluntarily electing to share a 1.0 FTE (40 hours per week) position and that the County will only pay for the equivalent of one set of Health & Welfare benefits (medical), with employee contribution remaining as presently existing for the grandfathered employees in the positions, subject to the following conditions: